 Hepatitis A is curable, and since 2014 its vaccine has been included in the SUS vaccination schedule for children.
 The vaccine is recommended for children, adolescents, and non-immune adults, and should be applied after 12 months of age with a booster after 6 months.

 Hepatitis B also called homologous serum, is an infectious disease caused by the HBV virus, transmitted mainly through body fluids such as blood, semen, and breast milk.

-It can be transmitted from mother to child during pregnancy or breastfeeding, through sexual intercourse without using condoms, transfusion of contaminated blood, sharing of personal objects, such as nail pliers, razor blades, toothbrush, non-sterile syringes, and needles, among others, as well as in the use of non-disposable materials in tattoo and body piercing studios.
+It can be transmitted from mother to child during pregnancy or breastfeeding, through sexual intercourse without using condoms, transfusion of contaminated blood, or sharing of personal objects, such as nail pliers, razor blades, toothbrushes, non-sterile syringes, and needles, among others, as well as in the use of non-disposable materials in tattoo and body piercing studios.

 Vaccination against hepatitis B is indicated for people of all age groups, and should preferably be applied within the first 24 hours after birth, thus preventing chronic hepatitis.